 There are four types of non-existence (med-pa): antecedent non-existence (snga-na med-pa), perished non-existence (zhig-nas med-pa), mutual non-existence (phan-tshun med-pa) and absolute non-existence (gtan-nas med-pa).
 The Mimamsakas (rgyal dpog-pa) say that there is a separate means of cognition for validly knowing such non-existences (dngos-po med-pa’i tshad-ma).
 For instance, when you see milk you can know of the antecedent non-existence of yogurt in it, that is the yogurt’s not yet being in the milk before it has curdled.
 Later, when you see the yogurt, you know of the perished non-existence of the milk in it, for once it has curdled the milk is no longer there.
 When you know of the mutual non-existence of a horse in a bull, you see that a bull is not a horse and a horse could not be a bull, for these two are mutually exclusive.
 When you see a rabbit’s head and know of the absolute non-existence of a rabbit horn on it, you know of the non-existence of something that never existed, does not exist now and can never exist.
 Although you might fantasize and see a mental image of a goat horn on a rabbit’s head, you cannot possibly imagine a rabbit horn there, because there is no such thing.

-(8) If you do not perceive something when if it were there you would, then you know by non-cognition (mi-dmigs-pa) that it is not there.
-For instance, you can know of the absence of horns on a rabbit’s head by your non-cognition of them, because if they were there you would surely see them.
+(8) If you do not perceive something when if it were there you would, then you know by non-perception (mi-dmigs-pa) that it is not there.
+For instance, you can know of the absence of horns on a rabbit’s head by your non-perception of them, because if they were there you would surely see them.
 This is different from simply knowing the absolute non-existence of rabbit horns, where you know something because of the absence of an object.
 Here you know something because of the absence of a valid means of cognizing it.

 (9) When you know something by tradition (zhes-grags-pa), you believe something to be true because everyone else does.
 An example is knowing that a certain tree contains a spirit because all your ancestors and everyone in your community believe it does.
 Also, you know by tradition to shake hands with your right hand, and to feed a cold and starve a fever.